ibnbayo/ibnbayo/README.md

 Hello there!
 My name is Abdullahi and I'm a full-stack engineer at Univelcity.
-I built [Zazzani AI](https://zazzani.com), a groundbreaking multimodal AI tool that empowers entrepreneurs to build minimum viable products (MVPs) by integrating various AI models into a single user interface.
-The project was an instant hit, attracting hundreds of users, including a number of YC founders.
+I recently led the development of [Zazzani AI](https://zazzani.com), an advanced multimodal AI tool that empowers founders to rapidly build MVPs by integrating various AI models into one intuitive interface.
+The project was an instant hit, scaling to thousands of users including a number of YCombinator founders.

 ## Meta
 * Currently reading — Design Patterns: Elements of Reusable Object-Oriented Software